vinland-technology/flict-obsolete/README.md

 ## License graph (built in or custom)

 To decide wether a license is compatible with another a graph of the license compatibilities is created.
-By default License checker uses licenses as specified FLOSS License Compatibility Graph project.
+By default flict uses licenses as specified FLOSS License Compatibility Graph project.
 Using this graph is recommended and if you're missing licenses we suggest you get in contact with that project to update their graph.
 If you still would like to use your own graph you can use the command line option
 ```--compatibility-file```.